Göhrde murders

-The Göhrde murders were two double murders in the summer of 1989 near Göhrde in Lower Saxony, West Germany.
-Within the space of a few weeks, two couples were found dead in the Göhrde State Forest, deemed by Lower Saxony police to have been victims of the same killer.
-Although the murders remain unresolved, police announced in December 2017 that cemetery gardener Kurt-Werner Wichmann, a suspected serial killer who committed suicide in 1993, was a possible culprit.
+The Göhrde murders were two double murders which took place in the summer of 1989 near Göhrde in Lower Saxony, West Germany.
+Within the space of a few weeks, two couples were found dead in the Göhrde State Forest, deemed by police to have been victims of the same killer.
+Although the murders remain unresolved, police announced in December 2017 that Kurt-Werner Wichmann, a suspected serial killer who committed suicide in 1993, was their prime suspect.
 Investigators have also speculated that another unknown person may be linked to the killings.
-The murders were widely reported on in the German press and the area where they took place was largely avoided by members of the public for nearly thirty years.
+The murders were widely reported on in the German press, and the area where they took place was largely avoided by members of the public for nearly thirty years.

 Location and weather

 The Göhrde and the crime scene

-The Göhrde is a large forest of about 75 square kilometres in the Lüchow-Dannenberg district and to a small extent in the Lüneberg district.
-Both are located in the northeastern region of the federal state of Lower Saxony, about 60 kilometres from Hamburg, 30 kilometres from Lüneburg, and 20 kilometres from Uelzen.
+The Göhrde State Forest occupies about 75 square kilometres in the Lüchow-Dannenberg district, with a small section crossing over into the Lüneberg district.
+Both are located in the northeastern region of the federal state of Lower Saxony, about 60 kilometres from Hamburg, 30 kilometres from Lüneburg and 20 kilometres from Uelzen.
+The two crime scenes were located near Bundesstraße 216, in the hunting sections 138 and 147.

 The Göhrde is the largest mixed forest in northern Germany and mostly uninhabited.
 It used to be the hunting ground of the Dukes of Brunswick and Lüneberg and later, the Kings of Hanover and the German Emperor.

-In 1989, the Göhrde was still largely uninhabited and close to the border between East Germany and West Germany.
+At the time of the murders the forest stood close to West Germany's border with East Germany.

-The two crime scenes are located near the B 216 road in the forest hunting sections 138 and 147.